mibob8/calculator/README.md

 add 82
 base 10

-Base is a start value for others calculation.
+Base is a start value for others calculations.